brotkrueml/typo3-matomo-integration/Documentation/Index.rst

 **Extension Manual**

-This documentation is for the TYPO3 extension matomo_widgets.
+This documentation is for the TYPO3 extension matomo_integration.

 If you find an error or something is missing, please:
 `Report a Problem <https://github.com/brotkrueml/typo3-matomo-integration/issues/new>`_